 Vendors such as Mary Kay, Avon, Carlsbad Medical Center, Kymera Independent Physicians and the Shannon J. Shaw Memorial Fund provided assistance to those interested.
 Relay for Life committee members welcomed guests with big smiles at the entrance, where there also sat a ribbon pinning station for guests to show their pink pride.
 Rose colored tables were set up with hot pink cupcakes, cookies, pizza, sandwiches and pink lemonade and guests weren't afraid to dig in.

 Survivor Georgia Gonzalez made sure to attend the event and has for several years.
 "It's important to know what you have and how to cope.
-You can come here and talk to anyone and see your friends and know

 She was diagnosed with breast cancer in 2009, battled through chemo and radiation, but with a large amount of courage and faith, Gonzalez said she has now been in remission for two years and will continue to fight with others against the disease.